JacobBanghart/CardTraderHandyScripts/README.md

 ## Setup

 1. **Clone the repository:**

 ```
 git clone https://github.com/yourusername/cardtrader-utils.git
 cd cardtrader-utils
 ```

 2. **Create a `.env` file** in the project root:

 ```
 API_TOKEN=your_cardtrader_api_token_here
 ```

 3. **.gitignore**
    The `.env` file is already included in `.gitignore` to protect your credentials.

 ## Usage

-Run the script with:
+Run the script with dotenvx:

-`node script.js [greater|less|equal] [price_in_cents]`
+`npx dotenvx run -- node cardsofvalue.js [greater|less|equal] [price_in_cents]`

 **Examples:**

-- `node script.js equal 8` — Find cards listed at exactly 8 cents
+- `npx dotenvx run -- node cardsofvalue.js equal 8` — Find cards listed at exactly 8 cents
-- `node script.js greater 10` — Find cards listed for more than 10 cents
+- `npx dotenvx run -- node cardsofvalue.js greater 10` — Find cards listed for more than 10 cents
-- `node script.js less 5` — Find cards listed for less than 5 cents
+- `npx dotenvx run -- node cardsofvalue.js less 5` — Find cards listed for less than 5 cents

 The script will output the total number of cards matching your criteria.